denten-books/plain-text/2-device.md

 [@moreno_who_1953, 8].

-Moreno's jarring parallelism between books and bombs reminds the reader that both constitute a species of displaced agency, a problem long in the background of Western liberal thought.[^ln1-consensus] In a strange way, both print and weaponry represent agency delayed in time and space.
+Moreno's jarring parallelism between books and bombs reminds the reader that both constitute a species of autonomous agents, a problem long in the background of Western liberal thought.[^ln1-consensus] In a strange way, both print and weaponry represent the human volition displaced in time and space.
 The projectile acts at a distance; once launched, it will complete its grim mandate even if the command to act is withdrawn.
 Technology of the word similarly decouples readers from writers.
 The book persists to mean in the absence of the author.
 Once decoupled, seemingly autonomous agents---books, folders, documents---clutter the social sphere, continuing to structure human experience in the absence of the originating accord.
 Knowledge, in Plato's terms begins to be replaced with the simulation or imitation [ὁμοίωμαi] of knowledge [@plato_plato:_1999, 250a-b].
 The above might appear a curious way